sourcegraph/about/handbook/engineering/commit_messages.md

 ## Enforcing rules

-We currently do not enforce any of the above.
+We currently do not enforce any of the above, because a majority of the guidelines above are not strict requirements.